Borderlands line: Class 230

 The trains were scheduled to start operating on the line in May 2022, however, on 24 May 2022, the new Class 197s were spotted for compatibility testing on the line.
 Class 197s were not announced to be on the Borderlands line prior to the missed May 2022 introduction of the Class 230s.
 Class 197s were intended to only run long-distance services on the whole Wales & Borders network, which the Borderlands line does not interact with.

 On 4 July 2022, TfW admitted battery-related "thermal issues" were the cause of the train's delayed introduction.
-TfW stated they have largely fixed the problem, but the pausing of the staff training programme due to the incident for a prolonged period of time has led to staff being required to redo training.
-The operator, however stated they still aim to introduce to 230s on the line at least by the end of the autumn–winter time of 2022.
+TfW stated they have largely rectified the problem.
+The pausing of the staff training programme for a prolonged period of time, due to the incident, has led to staff being required to redo training.
+The class 230 trains were introduced in fare paying service in April 2023.

-Testing of the trains resumed on the line on 20 August 2022, when a 230 was spotted on the line.
+Following their introduction, the trains by June 2023, were still not running to their timetabled times, experiencing "minor technical issues" and "teething" problems.
+This was later stated to be due to pollen blocking engine filters.
+Following the issues with the services, Mark Isherwood, North Wales MS, had called for an operator other than Transport for Wales to operate the line, criticising TfW's management of services on the line.

-There are plans to extend services from Bidston onto the Merseyrail Wirral Line taking trains into the Birkenhead and Liverpool underground sections.
+There are aspirations to extend services from Bidston onto the Merseyrail Wirral Line taking trains into the Birkenhead and Liverpool underground sections.